AbdulSamad001122/1-million-checkboxes/README.md

 *   **Threshold:** If the counter exceeds 3 within that 5-second window, the server rejects the request and sends an error message.
 *   **Frontend Sync:** The frontend also tracks these timestamps.
 If it detects a breach, it disables all checkboxes and displays a "Cooldown" toast with a countdown until the user can interact again.

-## Screenshots or Demo Link

-*(Add your screenshots or demo link here)*

-> **Note:** The current board is configured for 100,000 checkboxes but the architecture is fully capable of handling 1,000,000+ with minimal configuration changes.